AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

 created by a Version Control System such as Subversion that creates directory subtrees rooted at a subdirectory named :file:`.svn`.
 To do that, attribute **Ignore_Source_Sub_Dirs** can be used.
-It specifies the list of simple file names for the roots of these undesirable directory subtrees.
+It specifies the list of simple file names or patterns for the roots of these undesirable directory subtrees.

   .. code-block:: gpr

       for Source_Dirs use ("./**");
-      for Ignore_Source_Sub_Dirs use (".svn");
+      for Ignore_Source_Sub_Dirs use (".svn", "@*");

+With the declaration of attribute Ignore_Source_Sub_Dirs above, .svn subtrees as weel as subtrees rooted at subdirectories with a name starting with '@' are not part of the source directories of the project.

 When applied to the simple example, and because we generally prefer to have the project file at the top-level directory rather than mixed with the sources,